 - Only “eligible” stays qualify, the definition of which varies by program

-What about getting elite benefits for multiple rooms?
+Receiving elite benefits for multiple hotel rooms

-However, this doesn’t work for cash or Points + Cash stays, and also there’s no need for them to stay with you.
+However, this doesn’t work for cash or Points + Cash stays, and also there’s no need for the other guests to stay with you.
 You can use the “Guest of Honor” benefit to book a stay for someone else even when you’re not traveling with them.

 Aside from that, it very much comes down to the individual hotel.
-On paper hotels don’t need to honor elite benefits for multiple rooms, though in practice they often do.
+On paper hotels don’t need to honor elite benefits for multiple rooms, though in practice they sometimes do.
 For example, I’ve sometimes had Hyatt honor elite benefits on two rooms that I booked, even if neither are booked using “Guest of Honor.”

-So expect not to get elite benefits for multiple rooms (with the exception of Hyatt’s “Guest of Honor” perk), though don’t be surprised if you do.
+Expect not to get elite benefits for multiple rooms (with the exception of Hyatt’s “Guest of Honor” perk), though don’t be surprised if you do.